10 Unique Hiking Trails in Indiana

 4306 Mounds Road, Anderson, IN

 I’m slightly biased towards this easy trail because I live nearby and frequent it often.
-It’s a great trail for families and easily accessible.
-Mounds State Park has 10 unique earthworks built by prehistoric Indians, and Trail 1 wraps around four of the mounds.
+It’s a great and easily accessible trail for families.
+Mounds State Park has 10 unique earthworks built by prehistoric Indians, and Trail 1 wraps around four mounds.
 It also takes you past the Bronnenberg House (built in 1840), and the parking lot for this trail is connected to the Nature Center (a must-see!).

 5. Rose Island Loop, Charlestown State Park